Salvation Army: Ministers

 The Salvation Army refers to its ministers as "officers".
 When they are acting in their official capacities, they can often be recognised by the colour-coded epaulettes on their white uniform dress shirts.
 The epaulettes have the letter "S" embroidered on them in white.
-Officer ranks include Lieutenant, Captain, Major, Lieutenant Colonel, Colonel, Commissioner, and General.
-Promotion in rank from Lieutenant to Major depends primarily on years of service.
+Officer ranks include lieutenant, captain, major, lieutenant colonel, colonel, commissioner, and general.
+Promotion in rank from lieutenant to major depends primarily on years of service.

-Officers are given Marching Orders to change ministries within the Salvation Army.
+Officers are given "marching orders" to change ministries within the Salvation Army.
 Usually, officers are given new marching orders every two to five years and reassigned to different posts, sometimes moving great distances.

 The Salvation Army permits the ordination of women.
 Salvation Army officers were previously allowed to marry only other officers (this rule varied in different countries); but this rule has been relaxed in recent years.
 Husbands and wives usually share the same rank and have the same or similar assignments.
-Such officer-couples are assigned together to act as co-pastors and to administer corps, Adult Rehabilitation Centres, and such.
+Such officer-couples are assigned together to act as co-pastors and to administer corps (churches), Adult Rehabilitation Centres, and such.

 Facilities

 Churches

 The Army has churches throughout the world, known as Salvation Army corps.
 These serve as churches and community centres.
 Traditionally, many corps buildings are also called temples or citadels.
+They also sometimes have youth nights once a week.